-- The most popular place for residents to seek care is a doctor's office in Lackawanna and Luzerne Counties (70.4% and 70.1% respectively), with the free or reduced cost clinics (14.1% and 24.1%) being popular as well. - The most common form of health insurance carried by respondents was Medicare in Lackawanna and Luzerne Counties (38.6% and 30% respectively) with "no insurance" the second most common in Lackawanna County (26.1%) and Private/commercial in Luzerne County (28.9%). - The most common reason why individuals indicated that they do not have health insurance is because they can't afford it in Lackawanna and Luzerne Counties (47.2% and 44% respectively) with ineligibility being the second most common reason (30.6% and 24% respectively). - Most respondents had been examined by a physician within the last 12 months at least once in Lackawanna and Luzerne Counties (87% and 91.3%); however, 13% of respondents in Lackawanna County and 8.7% of respondents in Luzerne County had not. - 33.1% of Lackawanna County respondents and 30.4% of Luzerne respondents indicated that their health was "fair" or "poor". - Adult respondents indicated related children were up-to-date on vaccinations in Lackawanna and Luzerne Counties (52.3% and 60% respectively).
+- The most popular place for residents to seek care is a doctor's office (70.1%), with the free or reduced cost clinics (24.1%) being popular as well. - The most common form of health insurance carried by respondents was Medicare (30%) with "Private/commercial" being second most common (28.9%). - Of the survey respondents that indicated they had no health insurance (22.2%), the most common reason why individuals indicated that they do not have health insurance is because they can't afford it (44%) with ineligibility being the second most common reason (24%).

+- Most respondents had been examined by a physician within the last 12 months at least once (91.3%); however, 8.7% of respondents had not. - 30.4% of Luzerne respondents indicated that their health was "fair" or "poor". - Adult respondents indicated related children were up-to-date on vaccinations (60%).

-• Many respondents indicated that their primary form of transportation is some method other than their own car in Lackawanna (45.3%) and Luzerne (37.2%) Counties, using a family/friend's car (26.2% and 18.5% respectively), public transportation (11.3% and 17.4 respectively), and walking (7.8% and 1.1% respectively) as an alternative.
+• Many respondents indicated that their primary form of transportation is some method other than their own car in (37.2%), using a family/friend's car (18.5%), public transportation (17.4), and walking (1.1%) as an alternative.